innoq/ROCA/faq.md

 ### Can I provide feedback?

-Of course, please use <a href='./discussion.html'>the comments</a> to share your thoughts.
+Of course, please use <a href='https://github.com/innoq/ROCA/issues'>the issue tracker for our Github repo</a> to share your thoughts.
 We welcome criticism as well as suggestions for improvement.